print

-Is Work Order Software a Good Fit for Small Businesses
+Is Small Business Work Order Software a Good Fit for Your Company?

 Sticky notes fall off, whiteboard grids get wiped, and spreadsheets never beep when a deadline slips.
 That silence is expensive for small businesses where every production hour and compliance check counts.
 Industry research reveals that unplanned downtime for smaller companies can cost between $137 and $427 per minute, up to $25,000 every hour.

 Downtime rarely stems from the component itself; it usually traces back to a maintenance task that was either not recorded or not completed.
-Modern work‑order software eliminates that blind spot.
+Modern work‑order software and CMMS software for small business eliminate that blind spot.
 Technicians can create a maintenance job on any mobile device, attach photos, assign responsibility, and close the work order with a time‑stamped audit trail, no on‑site servers, no dedicated IT staff, and no bloated enterprise suite.

 Regardless of company size, once downtime starts to impose serious financial losses or regulatory risk, the shift from manual to digital work orders is no longer optional.
 This article explains precisely where work-order software fits within a small-business maintenance workflow and which core features deliver value on day one.
 Read on to determine when “good‑enough” paper turns into a liability and how to implement the simplest digital solution that quickly pays for itself.